andythehood/apigeelint4vscode/README.md

 * `apigeelint.formatter`: The report formatter to use (default: visualstudio.js)
 * `apigeelint.profile`: The Apigee proxy profile type: ApigeeX or ApigeeEdge
+* `apigeelint.externalPluginsDirectory`: Full path to an external plugins directory

 ## Known Issues